ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 	<img src="/../img/launched_at_plot.png" alt="drawing" width="80%"/>
 </div>

-I also wanted to see if there was a paticular month that had more sucessful campaigns.
-March, April, June, October and November all had more successful than failed campaigns, so timing also might be a significant factor in the success of a paticular project.
+I also wanted to see if there was a particular month that had more successful campaigns.
+March, April, June, October and November all had more successful than failed campaigns, so timing also might be a significant factor in the success of a particular project.

 <div id="container">
 	<img src="/../img/staff_pick.png" alt="drawing" width="80%"/>
 </div>
 A final element of interest is the staff pick, which is simply an endorsement from a staff member of Kickstarter.
-This often leads to more exposure for a paticular product.
-As you can see, endoresment of a project often leads to a successful campaign.
+This often leads to more exposure for a particular product.
+As you can see, endorsement of a project often leads to a successful campaign.